NadzeyaShpakouskaya/ironfoudation-team-project-legacy/board_rules.md

 All types of labels are marked with separate color.

-**Important**: the field assignee should be strictly added In Progress section.
-The fields milestone, and labels with estimation points should be filled for the issues after Sprint planning.
+**Important**: the fields milestone, and labels with estimation points should be filled for the issues after Sprint planning.

 ### In Progress

 When the work on the task starts it moves to in Progress section and stays there until PR will be opened.

+**Important**: the field assignee should be strictly added `In Progress` section.

 ### In Review